statelyai/xstate/docs/guides/context.md

 ## TypeScript

-For proper type inference, add the context type as the first type parameter to `createMachine<TContext, ...>`:
+For proper type inference, add the context type to the schema property of the machine:

 ```ts
 interface CounterContext {